 \subsection{The Research Odyssey Ahead}

-The progression from Proto-L3 data agents to L3, L4, and L5 is an odyssey, requiring fundamental breakthroughs rather than mere incremental improvements.
-As discussed, key challenges include developing data agents endowed with autonomous orchestration, versatility and generalizability, critical reasoning, intrinsic motivation for independent task discovery, long-horizon planning and decision-making, and robust safety guarantees.
-While realizing the full potential of L4 and L5 remains a long-term vision, we believe exploratory efforts, such as developing data agents that can autonomously manage diverse tasks within data lakes over extended periods with progressively reduced human intervention, constitute essential and achievable steps toward the eventual goal of fully autonomous data agents.
+The progression from Proto-L3 data agents to L3, L4, and L5 is an odyssey, requiring fundamental breakthroughs rather than incremental improvements.
+As discussed, key challenges include developing agents with autonomous orchestration, versatility, critical reasoning, intrinsic motivation for independent task discovery, long-horizon planning, and robust safety guarantees.
+While realizing L4 and L5 remain a long-term vision, we believe exploratory efforts, such as developing data agents that can autonomously manage diverse tasks within data lakes over extended periods with progressively reduced human intervention, constitute essential and achievable steps toward the eventual goal of fully autonomous data agents.